What We Did

 In 2001, we teamed up with Burlington Bikeways, the Lake Champlain Land Trust, and the Winooski Valley Park District to create a new park along the Winooski River where it flows into Lake Champlain.
-Known as Mayes Landing, this one-acre property is now a scenic park and resting spot at the end of the Burlington Bike Path.
+Known as Mayes Landing, this 1-acre property is now a scenic park and resting spot at the end of the Burlington Bike Path.
+Along the way, we’ve also worked with Burlington to implement the Burlington Open Space Protection Plan, which protects the city’s most treasured open spaces and outlines a vision in which natural areas, parklands, and greenbelts are integrated into the fabric of the city so that development is linked to land conservation.